aurollan/Embedded_C_STM32F3/1.LEDS/readme.md

 ## Exploring device documentation
 ### Datasheet
+First step is always taking a look at the datasheet. \
 Do we have a device with at least a LEDS to light ? \
-First step is always taking a look at the datasheet. \
-Unfortunatly there is no information about leds for us.
+Unfortunatly there is no information about LEDS for us in this file.

 ### User manual
 Second step is looking in the User_Manual.\
-There is a part called LEDs.
+There is a part called LEDs to read.

 	page 18
 	6.4 LEDs